microclimates/api-v2/README.md

 ## Delete a user [DELETE /api/v2/users/{userId}]

-**Be really careful with this one.** If you delete yourself, that will be the last API call you're able to make.
+**Be very careful with this one.** If you delete yourself, that will be the last API call you're able to make.
 You will be removed from all sites, and will have to be re-invited.
 Your user id and API keys will be different, even if you're invited with the same email address.